Nicholas L. Syrett

 Research

 Syrett is a historian of gender, sexuality and childhood in the nineteenth- and twentieth-century United States.
-He is currently working on two projects: (1) with Jen Manion (Amherst College), The Cambridge History of Sexuality in the United States, a comprehensive two-volume set to be published by Cambridge University Press; and (2) with Amy Sueyoshi (San Francisco State University) Queer American History: A Reader in Documents and Essays, a reader designed for classroom use.
+He is currently working on two projects: (1) with Jen Manion (Amherst College), The Cambridge History of Sexuality in the United States, a comprehensive two-volume set to be published by Cambridge University Press; and (2) with Amy Sueyoshi (San Francisco State University) Queer American History: A Reader in Documents and Essays, a reader designed for classroom use that will be published by the University of Chicago Press.

 Research Interests